bred91/Computational-Intelligence/Quarto/README.md

 In this branch there is my final project of the Computational Intelligence 2022/2023 course.<br>
 The aim is to write an agent that can play (and possibly be very strong) in playing the game Quarto.

-To achieve this, I developed an agent based mainly on the MinMax algorithm, with Alpha-Beta Pruning and maximum depth.
+To achieve this, I developed an agent based mainly on the MinMax algorithm, with Alpha-Beta Pruning and maximum depth.<br>
 In order to optimise performance, making it faster in choices and stronger in game skills, I also applied some customisations, such as:
 - variable maximum depth
 - fixed rules